 “This benefits companies – sellers understandably want to make sure people aren’t playing paid games for free and the high intellectual property values of games make licensing even more important.
 Gamers also don’t want competitors hacking their licenses, pretending to be them in order to steal their game identity or to mess up gameplay or their personal reputations,” says Graham.

-Several online gaming companies have made online identity verification mandatory in order to meet their Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
+Players want (and need) to feel secure - here’s how to comply with regulations and make it work Several online gaming companies have made online identity verification mandatory in order to meet their Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
 Enterprises are held accountable for loopholes in security protocols that disrupt fair and safe online marketplaces.
 The UK Gambling Commission, for instance, recently came out with a new set of regulations that the industry needs to follow.

 In Germany, online game operators come under the identity verification regulatory umbrella which requires them to follow video-based identity authentication for KYC and AML compliance.
 Regulations in Switzerland enable both video and automated verification when it comes to verifying age-restricted services such as online gaming.